Guangxi Federation of Trade Unions

 The Guangxi Federation of Trade Unions, or Guangxi Zhuang Autonomous Regional Federation of Trade Unions (GZARFTU; 广西壮族自治区总工会), founded in December 1958 in Nanning, is a provincial branch of the All-China Federation of Trade Unions (ACFTU).

 History

 It originated from Liuzhou Railway Workers' Unions in 1925, resisting French colonial control of the Hunan-Guangxi Railway.
 Post-1949, it managed state industries like Liuzhou Steel in 1958 and cross-border logistics for the China-Vietnam Trade Corridor.

-Post-2010, the GZARFTU prioritized ASEAN-oriented labor skills through the Beibu Gulf Port Training Hub in 2015, focusing on manufacturing and bilingual (Chinese-Vietnamese) service sectors.